theMK2k/Media-Hoarder/README.md

 **Media Hoarder** is THE frontend for your Movie and TV Series collection if you love metadata, filter abilities and easy management.

+**Media Hoarder**:

+- scans your movies and tv series (local or NAS, you define the source paths)
+- gathers metadata using mediainfo and imdb.com
+- provides a frontend to browse your collection and play your media (running the media player of your choice, e.g. VLC)

 ## Screenshots

 _Media Hoarder's movie list_